GoatFather013/kubestronaut_prep/README.md

 Ensure that ETCD, API Server and the kubelets can communicate with the following TLS version and Ciphers:
 Minimum TLS version: 1.2
 Allowed TLS Ciphers: TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 & TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384

+If you are done or if you are stuck, you can find the example in the **solutions folder: test-3**